Oh, you betcha.

-Becker didn’t just influence the Death Positive movement.
-He also influenced a group of psychologists who developed Terror Management Theory (TMT).
+Becker didn’t just influence the Death Positive Movement.
+He also influenced the group of psychologists who developed Terror Management Theory (TMT).

 More explanation on How the Unrelenting Fear of Death Shapes Our Behavior.

 It is likely that the fear of death has influenced major events in world history.
-I break down how Donald Trump won the US Presidential election by employing death and death imagery in the video– Trump and the Fear of Death.
+Many people and studies have shown how politicians like Donald Trump have won support and gained a loyal following by employing death and death imagery and by manipulating our fear of death.